 While there are many reasons why a website can go offline, one of the most difficult to deal with is downtime from your web hosting company.
-Web host downtime is a big problem because you don’t have direct control over the issues, and you’re relying on the hosting company to take care of its own problems.
+This is a big problem because you don’t have direct control over the issues, and you’re relying on the hosting company to take care of its problems.

-If you have issues with your website regularly, there are some things you can do.
-The following seven tips can help to get you started toward fixing any downtime issues you have with your website:
+If you have issues with your website regularly, there are some solutions.
+The following seven tips can help to get you started toward fixing any downtime issues you have:

-- Work with technical support: Anytime you’re experiencing downtime for your website, the first thing you should do is reach out to the hosting company’s technical support team.
+- Work with technical support: Anytime you’re experiencing downtime for your website, the first thing to do is reach out to the hosting company’s technical support team.
 They often can get you up and running fast and let you know what caused the problem.

-- Avoid making changes to your site: One of the most frequent causes of an outage with a website is a change to the site itself.
-If you’re struggling with downtime, now is not the time to make changes.
-Instead, focus on finding the cause of the problem so that you can keep things stable before trying to make any significant changes.
+- Avoid making changes to your site: One of the most frequent causes of an outage with a website is a modification to the site itself.
+If you’re struggling with downtime, focus on finding the cause of the problem to keep things stable before making any significant changes.

-- Run uptime tests to gather information: Run continuous uptime tests on your website so you can learn when your site goes down.
+- Run uptime tests to gather information: To learn when your site goes down, run continuous uptime tests.
 This lets you react quickly to bring it back up, but also helps you get important information that could be used to prevent outages in the future.

-- Migrate to a virtual private net (VPS) or cloud solution: Moving your site to a VPS or cloud hosting system helps to provide improved stability, which could eliminate your problems.
-VPS’s and cloud solutions have significant advantages over shared hosting.
+- Migrate to a virtual private net (VPS) or cloud solution: Moving your site to a VPS or cloud hosting system helps provide improved stability, which could eliminate your problems.
+VPS and cloud solutions have significant advantages over shared hosting.

 - Upgrade to a more robust hosting account: Make sure that your hosting account is sufficient for the amount of traffic you’re getting.
 If your outages are caused by your hosting server getting overloaded, you may need to upgrade to something more powerful.

-- Keep your systems up to date: Make sure you’re keeping all your software systems up to date.
-This includes your content management systems, databases, and anything else that you use.
+- Keep your systems up to date: Ensure you’re keeping all your software systems current.
+This includes your content management systems (CMS), databases, and anything else you use.

-- Find a new hosting company: If you’re still experiencing outages on a regular basis, it may be time to migrate to a new hosting company.
-This does take some planning and effort but finding a great hosting company that can keep your site operational is well worth the effort.
+- Find a new hosting company: If you’re still experiencing outages regularly, it may be time to migrate to a new hosting company.
+This takes some planning and effort, but finding a great hosting company to keep your site operational is well worth the effort.